Bricktech2000/Notes/notes/c.md

 > **example** `int x; int f(void); extern int x; extern int f(void); // at file scope`

-`extern` at file scope has no effect on functions, but when used on variables it _doesn't instantiate the variable itself, i.e. doesn't allocate any memory_ &mdash; <https://stackoverflow.com/questions/496448/how-to-correctly-use-the-extern-keyword-in-c>. `extern` should be used to declare global variables shared across translation units
+`extern` at file scope has no effect on functions, but when used on variables it _doesn't instantiate the variable itself, i.e. doesn't allocate any memory_ --- <https://stackoverflow.com/questions/496448/how-to-correctly-use-the-extern-keyword-in-c>. `extern` should be used to declare global variables shared across translation units

 block-scope objects can be made to have external linkage using the `extern` storage-class specifier